 Current Research Visitors

 Our A.W.
 Mellon Postdoctoral Fellow in Medieval Studies for the 2016-17 academic year is Laura Veneskey.
-She is Assistant Professor of Ancient, Medieval, and Byzantine Art at Wake Forest University, and during her year at the Medieval Institute she will be working on her book entitled Earthly Icons: Between Matter & Figuration in Early Byzantine Art.
+She is Assistant Professor of Ancient, Medieval, and Byzantine Art at Wake Forest University, and during her year at the Medieval Institute she will be working on her entitled Earthly Icons: Between Matter & Figuration in Early Byzantine Art.
 Prof. Veneskey received her Ph.D. in 2012 from Northwestern University.

 The Medieval Institute attracts scholars from around the world who wish to visit and use the Institute’s extensive library collection for their research.
 In 2016-17, visitors include the following: